johndavedecano/lizard/README.md

 # Lizard

-Lizard is a lightweight and fast web framework built on top of [Bun](https://bun.sh), a fast all-in-one JavaScript runtime.
+Lizard is a lightweight wrapper on top of [Bun](https://bun.sh), a fast all-in-one JavaScript runtime.
 This project provides a simple and efficient way to create web applications with minimal setup.

 ## Features